MobilePayDev/MobilePay-Invoice/docs/index.md

 |               | **PriceDiscount**  | decimal |  |*Price discount*| >= 0.00, decimals separated with a dot. |
 |               |  **Bonus**    | decimal |  |*Bonus of article*| >= 0.00, decimals separated with a dot. |

+The `POST /api/v1/merchants/{merchantId}/invoices/link` service returns HTTP 202 - Accepted response if **Invoice** with at least one  article is provided in the request payload.

-The response of `POST /api/v1/merchants/{merchantId}/invoices/link` contains two values: a unique id of the Invoice and a Link rel = user-redirect
+The response body contains two properties:
+* **InvoiceId** - a unique id of the **Invoice**, that was accepted for processing and now is in a _Created_ state.
+* The link **Rel = user-redirect** - value contains the hyperlink reference address, which is structured in the following way: _https://&lt;mobile-pay-invoice-restapi&gt;/&lt;path-to-invoices&gt;/{invoice_id}/link_.
+The invoice_id property is of type guid and uniquely identifies the **Invoice** for the app to get the details and subsequently do an accept request.

 ##### HTTP 202 Response body example
 ```json